 PRC National Research Networks

-We participate in the following Prevention Research Center networks.
+We participate in the following CDC Prevention Research Center networks.

 - Alliance for Reducing Cancer, Northwest (ARC NW) collaborates with local community partners to build infrastructure, with the goal of setting the groundwork for future research opportunities.
-HPRC is one of ten sites of the national PRC Cancer Prevention and Control Research Network.
-(PI: Vicky Taylor, MD, MPH)
+HPRC is one of eight sites of the national PRC Cancer Prevention and Control Research Network.
+(PI: Peggy Hannon, PhD)

 - Managing Epilepsy Well (MEW) is gathering information from adults with epilepsy and their treating professionals about their impressions of self-management programs.
 This is a partnership between UW Depts. of Rehabilitation Medicine and Neurology, the Epilepsy Foundation and Swedish Hospital Neurosciences.
 (PI: Robert Fraser, PhD)